cmacrae/kove/README.md

 allows for [admission control](https://www.openpolicyagent.org/docs/latest/kubernetes-introduction/#how-does-it-work-with-plain-opa-and-kube-mgmt) of Kubernetes manifests being submitted to the API.
 This is really nice and allows administrators to control the manifests coming in as fine-grained as they please.

 However, administrators may not always want to take direct action (such as denial) on manifests arriving at the API.
-This is where kube-opa-violation-exporter comes in.
+This is where kove comes in.
 It allows administrators of Kubernetes clusters to define [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) policies that they want to flag violations for by exposing a [Prometheus](https://prometheus.io/) metric.

 Some example use cases include monitoring the use of deprecated APIs, unwanted docker images, or container vars containing strings like `API_KEY`, etc.
 Administrators can craft dashboards or alerts when such conditions are observed to better expose this information to users.

+kove is built on an [informer](https://pkg.go.dev/k8s.io/client-go/informers) model, rather than admission control - so, it works on any existing objects in your cluster, instead of evaluating them when they arrive at the API (upon create/update).
+This means it'll expose policy violators that may otherwise go unnoticed if they're not updated often.

 ## Metrics
 | Metric                                 | Description                                                                                                                                              |